friskydingo0/15-466-f20-base5/README.md

-# (TODO: your game's title)
+# BOID Watching Simulation

-Author: (TODO: your name)
+Author: Pavan Paravasthu

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: This intent of the design is to make a zen bird watching experience.

 Screen Shot: